sylvadon5/sylvadon5.github.io/README.md

 ## Descriptive Statistics

-**Objective:** Students will be able to use MS Excel and descriptive tools to summarize and describe basic features/characteristics of data.
+**Objective(s):** Students will be able to use MS Excel and descriptive tools to summarize and describe basic features/characteristics of data.
 This project is a continuation of the sampling project.

 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project-2-Descriptive-Statistics.docx) to download the project details in a MS Word format.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project-2-Descriptive-Statistics.pdf) to download the project details in a PDF format.

 ## General Probability and Discrete Distribution

-**Objective:** Students will be able to use MS Excel and apply general probability and discrete random variable concepts to solve basic health insurance problems.
+**Objective(s):** Students will be able to use MS Excel and apply general probability and discrete random variable concepts to solve basic health insurance problems.

 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project_2-Probability_Applications.docx) to download the project details in a MS Word format.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project_2-Probability_Applications.pdf) to download the project details in a PDF format.

 ## Inferential Statistics

-**Objective:** Students will be able to use MS Excel, random samples, and an inferential tool to draw conclusion about a population parameter.
+**Objective(s):** Students will be able to use MS Excel, random samples, and an inferential tool to draw conclusion about a population parameter.

 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project_3-SINF.docx) to download the project details in a MS Word format.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project_3-SINF.pdf) to download the project details in a PDF format.

 ## Statistical Modeling
-**Objective:** Students will be able to use MS Excel to perform basic data modeling.
+**Objective(s):** Students will be able to use MS Excel to perform basic data modeling.

 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project_5_Statistical_Modeling.docx) to download the project details in a MS Word format.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project_5_Statistical_Modeling.pfd) to download the project details in a PDF format.